Carnitine, Acylcarnitines and β-Oxidation of Fatty Acids

 5. Peroxisomal β-Oxidation in Animals

 Peroxisomal oxidation can prevent the accumulation of VLCFAs in tissues in neurological diseases.
-Some fatty acids with methyl branches, e.g., those derived from phytol such as phytanic acid, are not amenable to β-oxidation, but they can be degraded by α-oxidation in peroxisomes; in the genetic disorder Refsum disease, this system is impaired.
+Some fatty acids with methyl branches, e.g., those derived from phytol such as phytanic acid, are not amenable to β-oxidation, but they can be degraded by α‑oxidation in peroxisomes; in the genetic disorder Refsum disease, this system is impaired.
 In a further minor reaction, fatty acids can undergo ω-oxidation with the eventual production of dicarboxylic acids, and carnitine esters of these can be present in the plasma of patients with peroxisome biogenesis disorders.
+Plasma 24:0- and 26:0-lysophosphatidylcholines are biomarkers for the diagnosis of aberrant peroxisomal β-oxidation.

 6. Carnitine, β-Oxidation and Health

-Deficiencies in any of the enzymes involved in the metabolism of carnitine and acylcarnitines can cause an accumulation of acyl-CoA of certain chain-lengths, and these be toxic if they are not removed by formation of acylcarnitines.
+Deficiencies in any of the enzymes associated with the metabolism of carnitine and acylcarnitines can cause an accumulation of acyl-CoA of certain chain-lengths, and these be toxic if they are not removed by formation of acylcarnitines.
 As the acylation state of carnitine in the plasma reflects the composition of the cytosolic acylcarnitine pool, this serves as a diagnostic marker for the equilibrium between acyl-CoA and acylcarnitine species.
 When unusual acylcarnitines are identified in biological fluids in patients at much higher concentrations than in healthy individuals, the chain lengths can be indicative of certain enzymic disorders in the β‑oxidation pathway that enable recognition of the disease involved.
 There can be consequent effects upon the compositions of the simple and complex lipids (lipidome) within tissues.

 Scottish thistleInherited defects of fatty acids oxidation are transmitted as autosomal recessive traits in humans, and more than thirty inherited metabolic diseases can be identified by screening for the presence of acylcarnitines in the blood and urine of new-born infants, although thankfully none of these is common (1 in ~10,000 live births), and that found most often is medium-chain acyl-CoA dehydrogenase deficiency.
 The clinical manifestations can vary from multi-organ failure in the neonate with a fatal outcome to late-onset symptoms associated with significant disabilities.
+Dysfunction of the carnitine transporter OCTN2 is the cause of Primary Carnitine Deficiency (PCD), which is characterized by systemic loss of carnitine with severe clinical manifestations, including fertility issues in both males and females.

 In adults, these defects are usually characterized by the accumulation of medium-chain and long-chain (3-hydroxy) carnitine derivatives, and they are associated with lipotoxicity in several organs that can lead to life-threatening complications and comorbidities.
 Acylcarnitines produced as products of incomplete mitochondrial fatty acid oxidation have been detected in obesity, type 2 diabetes, cardiovascular disease, encephalopathy and diseases of the eye, while patients with peroxisomal biogenesis disorders, such as Zellweger syndrome or X-linked adrenoleukodystrophy, or with acidemias have abnormal profiles of circulating acylcarnitines.
 Often, the disorders result in underproduction of acetyl-CoA and dysfunction of the Krebs cycle.
 As β-oxidation is utilized for energy production in breast cancer, targeting this pathway is considered to be a potential strategy for cancer treatment, and as carnitine palmitoyltransferase isoforms are over-expressed in certain cancers, they are likewise seen as potential drug targets.
+Dysfunction of the carnitine cycle in general can influence tumorigenesis and cancer progression by altering intracellular oxidative and inflammatory status or regulating tumour metabolism.

 In addition to its role in energy metabolism with some antioxidant properties, L-acetyl-carnitine can cross the blood-brain barrier, where it modulates brain neurotransmitters, such as acetylcholine, serotonin and dopamine, and acts on neurotrophic factors by modifying the activity of the relevant genes.
 It is marketed as a drug to alleviate neuropathic pain, and there are suggestions that it may help with cognitive and mood disorders.
 Carnitine is important to lipid metabolism in brain in general, where fatty acid oxidation is less significant though still relevant, and there is interest in its use for neuroprotection in disorders that include traumatic and other brain injuries and Alzheimer's disease.
 Acylcarnitines are utilized in the synthesis of lipids in the brain and thence regulate membrane compositions.
 While the potential of carnitine, acetyl-carnitine and other esters as therapeutic agents is perhaps controversial, there is no doubt that they are lifesaving in patients with certain rare genetic disorders of carnitine metabolism such as Primary Carnitine Deficiency (PCD).
 L-Carnitine deficiency is often seen in chronic haemodialysis patients, and in consequence, it has been termed a "conditional vitamin".